 buy me a coffee on Ko-fi, or

-I have this garland in my hall and it’s one of my favourite decorations.
+I have this spooky silhouette garland in my hall and it’s one of my favourite decorations.
 You can find the template for the little silhouettes on papercrave.com

-Details on how to make these ‘cute’ mice are available on marthastewart.com
+Details on how to make these ‘cute’ mice silhouette are available on marthastewart.com

-The template for this seems to have disappeared off the web (don’t you hate when that happens) but they’re very easy to work out yourself.
+The template for these spiral ghosts seems to have disappeared off the web (don’t you hate when that happens) but they’re very easy to work out yourself.

 Simple but effective.
-Find the hallowe’en templates on countryliving.com
+Find the template for this cauldron of bats on countryliving.com

 Instructions on how to make these hanging bats is on marthastewart.com